Skip to content

 Statement Order Connections statements can be placed in any order.
 Assignment statements

-Connection <> Rules🔗
+Connection <> Rules

-Connections annotation is generally used to connect parent designs to their child designs (components) and connect between sibling designs (children of the same parent).
+The onnection operator <> is generally used to connect parent designs to their child designs (components) and connect between sibling designs (children of the same parent).
 Opposed to VHDL/Verilog, there is no need to go through 'signals' to connect sibling design ports, e.g.:

 1